asolidum/changeblog/content/posts/daily-flash/index.md

 ---
 title: "Daily Fla.sh (inspired by 1 Second Everyday)"
-subtitle: "scripted with Bash and FFMpeg"
+subtitle: "scripted with Bash and FFmpeg"
 image: "../iterm_bash_ffmpeg_dailyflash_view.jpg"
 alt: "Iterm bash shell with daily flash command line"
 description: "Daily Fla.sh is a video montage command-line tool heavily inspired by the 1 Second Everyday app.
-It's primarily powered with FFMpeg and scripted in bash shell"
+It's primarily powered with FFmpeg and scripted in bash shell"
 date: 2021-10-29T20:28:57-07:00
 category: [ "projects" ]
 tag: ["bash", "ffmpeg", "photography", "journal" ]
 draft: false
 ---
 # What is Daily Fla.sh?
 [Daily Fla.sh][flash.link] is a video montage command-line tool heavily inspired by the [1 Second Everyday][one_second.link] app.
-It's primarily powered with [FFMpeg][ffmpeg.link] and scripted in bash shell.
+It's primarily powered with [FFmpeg][ffmpeg.link] and scripted in bash shell.

 ## So what is 1 Second Everyday?
 I first learned about [1 Second Everyday][one_second.link] after watching [Cesar Kuriyama's Ted talk][ted.link].
 If you've never heard of One Second Everyday, it's basically the concept of creating daily one-second video compilations.
 Kuriyama hoped that this process would help him remember his daily experiences.
 He would further develop this idea into a [Kickstarter campaign][kick.link] to help fund app development.